6 Tips to Stay Secure Online this Black Friday

 Lots of online shops now allow you to use secure payment methods such as Paypal or Google checkout to give you that extra layer of protection.
 If you do use something like PayPal, it’s a good idea to use this instead of your card details when checking out online.

-If you’re still a little unsure whether the website you’re using is secure, double check the URL bar - most trustworthy websites have now had to convert to ‘https’ to build trust on their checkouts.
+If you’re still a little unsure whether the website you’re using is secure, double check the URL bar - most trustworthy websites have now converted to ‘https’ to build trust on their checkouts.

 Some websites will also have reviews on their own product pages but be wary of these as fraudsters have been known to write fake reviews to forge authenticity.